Mabso1/NMR-onion/README.md

 # NMR-onion
 Hello and welcome to the NMR-onion github repo.
-Prior to installing the program please make sure you have downloaded the following requriements
+Prior to installing the program please make sure you have downloaded the packages listed in addational requriements before proceeding

 # Installing python
 Getting python via anconda <https://www.anaconda.com/products/distribution>